-The 2017 international EnKF Workshop is the 12th of what has now become an expected and sought after yearly event.
+The 2019 international EnKF Workshop is the 14th of what has now become an expected and sought after yearly event.
 The first workshop took place in Voss (Norway) and had 37 participants.
-It was initiated by Geir Nævdal (IRIS), Sigurd Aanonsen (CIPR, now Statoil), and Dean Oliver (University of Oklahoma, now Uni Research CIPR) who felt the need to gather experts and practitioners of EnKF for reservoir engineering applications.
+It was initiated by Geir Nævdal (NORCE), Sigurd Aanonsen (CIPR, now NORCE), and Dean Oliver (University of Oklahoma, now NORCE) who felt the need to gather experts and practitioners of EnKF for reservoir engineering applications.
 Since the workshop has always welcomed participants coming from other fields of research (meteorology, oceanography...) sharing an interest in exchanging their experience about the use of EnKF and even sometimes about related data assimilation techniques.
 This has led to even more fruitful discussions and raised the scientific level of the workshop to a very high standard.

 We, as organizers, are proud and humbled to see that so many (approximately 50) experts, students and practitioners take each year some of their time to come to Norway to participate and make the EnKF workshop such a success.